 Biden revoked that executive order and laid out immigration enforcement priorities that highlight addressing the humanitarian challenges at the southern border and adhering to due process of law—a departure from Trump’s more aggressive enforcement agenda.

-Extending protections for Liberian refugees
+Extending protections for Liberian refugees and Haitians

 Biden extended a deferral on deportations for about 4,000 Liberian refugees living in the U.S., allowing them more time to apply for legal permanent status.
 These are refugees who were granted Temporary Protected Status (TPS) in the U.S. after fleeing civil war in Liberia, and when TPS ended, were granted “Deferred Enforced Departure” status, which protected them from deportation and authorized them to work in the U.S.